eliotstock/stake/AZTEC.md

 1. My endpoints ended up at:
     1. Enter Execution RPC URL: http://192.168.20.52:8545
     1. Enter Beacon RPC URL: http://192.168.20.52:5052
 1. I could not get the process inside the docker container to see the network using the docs as provided.
 Instead I had to use "host networking".
-This mean not using the `aztec start` command and instead calling `docker run` directly.
+This meant not using the `aztec start` command and instead calling `docker run` directly.
 Here's my `run.sh`:

 ```
 # Running this outside of the user's home dir fails with an error